FlashTVR/serverquery/README.md

 # Server Query

 This is a very basic game server query framework.
 It's designed to be easily extendable to accommodate more games.
+It requires PHP 5.3+.

 ## Installation